dragonfly-science/cuckoo-migrations/README.markdown

 [South](http://south.aeracode.org).
 With cuckoo, you write sql patches, and the application is only used to keep track of which have already been applied.
 We use cuckoo because we have messed with the django permissions system, in a way that has somehow broken south.
+You might use it because you like to hand-roll your sql.

 Cuckoo works as follows: